 Yemeni officials: Saudi-led airstrike kills 10 civilians

-SANAA, Yemen (AP) — Yemeni officials say an airstrike by the Saudi-led coalition hit a market in northern Yemen, killing at least 10 civilians, including children.
+SANAA, Yemen (AP) — An airstrike by the Saudi-led coalition hit a busy market in rebel-held northern Yemen, killing at least 10 civilians, including children, Yemeni officials and the rebels' health ministry said Monday.

-They say the strike took place Monday in the Saada province, a stronghold of Iran-aligned rebels known as Houthis.
-The coalition has been battling the rebels on behalf of an internationally recognized government since 2015 in a war that has killed tens of thousands of people.
+The officials said the strike took place in Al-Thabet market in Saada province, a stronghold of the Iran-aligned rebels known as Houthis.
+The province lies along the border with Saudi Arabia.

 The officials spoke on condition of anonymity because they weren't authorized to brief the media.
 There was no immediate comment from the coalition.